Luang Pho Daeng: Death and mummification

-As of 2023, 50 years after his death, his body appears to be partially well preserved.
-As early as 2002, researchers from the Bioanthropology Research Institute, X-rayed the mummy.
+As early as 2002, researchers from the Bioanthropology Research Institute X-rayed the mummy.
 They were astonished to find that the organs were still in place, intact, although shrunk due to dehydration.
 They also discovered that geckos had laid eggs in the mouth, throat, and skull, wherever there was a gap or empty cavity.
 Only the eyes had rotted.
 Local monks decided to cover the eye sockets with sunglasses, so that children would not be frightened by visible eye sockets.

 The mummy has thus become an attraction that draws many visitors.
 Some skeptics speculate that the body displayed in the glass case is made of wax, but a report filmed by National Geographic has confirmed that it is indeed a real mummy.

-Luang Pho Daeng's mummy, in 2015.